TheJoker4320/vision-framework/README.md

     ...
 }
 ```
-Note that except of the last one all of them has , after (to understand why it is highly recommended to read JSON file format)
+Note that except of the last one all of them has , after (to understand why it is highly recommended to read JSON file format).

 #### Extraction Stage